Tigers agree to 1-year deals with Cron, Schoop

 The Tigers announced the agreements Saturday and also designated first baseman Brandon Dixon for assignment.

-”Adding Jonathan and C.J. is a step towards accomplishing our offseason goal of making the ballclub better heading into the 2020 season,” general manager Al Avila said in a statement. ”We’re excited to have them join our organization, and we expect both players will inject significant power to our lineup.
+”Adding Jonathan and C.J. is a step towards accomplishing our offseason goal of making the ballclub better heading into the 2020 season,” general manager Al Avila said. ”We’re excited to have them join our organization, and we expect both players will inject significant power to our lineup.
 Defensively, C.J. will provide stability at first base, while Jonathan will lead the middle of our infield.”

 Detroit has some well regarded pitching prospects in its system who could be ready to help in the next year or two, but the offense finished last in the majors in runs in 2019.
 Dixon was one of the best power sources with 15 home runs.
 Miguel Cabrera hit .282 but had only 12 homers.